You are here: Homepage > FOI Fundamentals

 Freedom of Information Fundamentals

-The Freedom of Information Law gives the public a new legal right to see or obtain copies of records held by public authorities in the Cayman Islands.
+The Freedom of Information Law gives the public a legal right to see or obtain copies of records held by public authorities in the Cayman Islands.
 The Law's objectives are to promote accountability and transparency in Government decision-making and public participation.

 - A person does not have to give a reason for their request.